dokku/dokku/plugins/deploy/README.md

-# Dokku core app deploy cycle command
+# Dokku core deploy command

-This plugin defines the `release` command used internally to start a released app container (usually after the `receive` command has built and released an app, or when setting a new configuration via the `config` command).
+This plugin defines the `deploy` command used internally to start a released app container (usually after the `receive` command has built and released an app, or when setting a new configuration via the `config` command).